NHERI-SimCenter/BRAILS/docs/common/user_manual/workflow.rst

                     overwrite,
                     reDownloadImgs)

 :attributes (list):
-    A list of building attributes, such as ['story', 'occupancy', 'roofshape'], which are available in the current version.
+    A list of building attributes, such as [':ref:`roofshape<lbl-roofClassifier>`', ':ref:`occupancy<lbl-occupancyClassifier>`', ':ref:`softstory<lbl-softstoryClassifier>`', ':ref:`elevated<lbl-foundationElevationClassifier>`', ':ref:`story<lbl-nFloorDetector>`'], which are available in the current version.
 :numBldg (int):
     Number of buildings to generate.
 :random (bool):
     Randomly select numBldg buildings from the database if random is True.
 :bbox (list):
-    [north, west, south, east], which are latitude and longitudes that defines a region of interest.
+    [north, west, south, east], which are latitudes and longitudes of two corners that define a region of interest.
 :place (str):
-    The region of interest, e.g., Berkeley, California.
+    The region of interest, e.g., 'Berkeley, California'.
 :footPrints (str):
-    The footprint provide, choose from OSM or Microsoft.
-The default value is OSM.
+    The footprint provide, choose from 'OSM' or 'Microsoft'.
+The default value is 'OSM'.
 :save (bool):
     Save temporary files.
 Default value is True.
 :fileName (str):
     Name of the generated BIM file.
 Default value will be generated if not provided by the user.
 :workDir (str):
     Work directory where all files will be saved.
-Default value is ./tmp
+Default value is './tmp'
 :GoogleMapAPIKey (str):
     Google API Key.
 Must be provided to use the workflow.
 :overwrite (bool):
     Overwrite existing tmp files.
 Default value is False.
 :reDownloadImgs (bool):
-    Re-download if an image exists locally.
+    Re-download even an image exists locally.
 Default value is False.